Gary Lee Burns

 He graduated from Northwest Missouri State University in 1961 with a Bachelor of Science degree and was a member of the Phi Sigma Epsilon fraternity.
 He and Kathy moved to Pocahontas, Iowa, after graduation where he was a coach and teacher for four years.
-In 1965 he left the teaching profession and formed a partnership with Jim Fitzgerald that became Burns Fitzgerald Realtors.
-He was on the Pocahontas Community Hospital board that built the present hospital in 1967 and was instrumental in forming a group of investors to build the present day Pocahontas Manor Care Center in 1970.
-Later he became the sole owner of that facility until he sold it in 2012.
+In 1965 he left the teaching profession and formed a partnership with Jim Fitzgerald, which became Burns Fitzgerald Realtors.
+He was on the Pocahontas Community Hospital Board that built the present hospital in 1967 and was instrumental in forming a group of investors to build the present-day Pocahontas Manor Care Center in 1970.
+Later, he became the sole owner of that facility until he sold it in 2012.

-He is survived by his wife of 64 years, Kathy, and four children: Debra (Ted) Shimon of Peoria, Ariz., Jeffrey (Lisa) Burns of Chandler, Ariz., Denise (Mike) Ziegler of Sedalia, Colo., and Barry (Kate) Burns of Chandler, Ariz.
-He is also survived by 11 grandchildren: Christine (Weston) Bingham, Nick (Tate) Shimon, and Tim Shimon; Kelsey, Jack, and Marley Burns; Sullivan Ziegler, Eli (Aubri) Ziegler, and Macy Ziegler; and Elliot and Zane Burns; as well as great-grandchildren Myla, Brant, Emery, and Mabel Bingham; Lane Jones; and Ollie Joy Shimon.
+He is survived by his wife of 64 years, Kathy, and four children: Debra (Ted) Shimon of Peoria, Ariz.; Jeffrey (Lisa) Burns of Chandler, Ariz.; Denise (Mike) Ziegler of Sedalia, Colo.; and Barry (Kate) Burns of Chandler, Ariz.
+He is also survived by 11 grandchildren: Christine (Weston) Bingham; Nick (Tate) Shimon and Tim Shimon; Kelsey, Jack, and Marley Burns; Sullivan Ziegler, Eli (Aubri) Ziegler, and Macy Ziegler; and Elliot and Zane Burns; and great-grandchildren: Myla, Brant, Emery, and Mabel Bingham; Lane Jones; and Ollie Joy Shimon.

 He was preceded in death by his parents, brother Roger Burns, and his sister-in-law Charlene.